Norman Garrett (automotive engineer): Forced Induction of IC Engines

 In 1994 Garrett negotiated a joint-effort with Eaton Corporation, creating a company named Sebring Superchargers marketing OE-level supercharger systems based on a proprietary version of the Eaton Roots-type supercharger.
 Garrett partnered with accomplished Mazda race driver Jim Downing to market his systems for Mazda and BMW applications, while working with Oscar Jackson of Jackson Racing to create Honda applications.
 The company was sold to Moss Motors in 1999 and woven into the Jackson Racing Supercharger brand.

 Sonochemistry

 Garrett established a second research lab at Georgia Tech to develop high-throughput chemical reactors using fluidic cavitation.
 Cavitation in fluids can produce high temperatures and pressures, sufficient to break molecular Van der Waals bonds and produce previously unavailable chemical reactions and processes.
 Building on the then-emerging sonochemical reactors being developed at the University of Illinois, Garrett developed a tensile/densifying centrifuge that was able to produce the highest recorded levels of sonoluminescence, the metric used to determine cavitation intensity.
-Garrett engaged Ken Suslick, Ph.D., of the University of Illinois at Urbana-Champaign and Michael Hoffman, Ph.D., of Cal Tech (known experts in the fluid cavitation field) as advisors in this research program.
+Garrett engaged Ken Suslick, Ph.D., of the University of Illinois at Urbana-Champaign and Michael Hoffman, Ph.D., of Caltech (known experts in the fluid cavitation field) as advisors in this research program.
 U.S. Patent 6,974,305 was awarded to Garrett for his novel cavitation reactor.